 The International Testing Week: global mobilization !

 In order to remind everyone of the importance of getting tested, for their own health and the health of others, Coalition PLUS and its member organizations and partners are organizing International Testing Week!
 For the second year in a row, we are implementing a series of actions adapted to national health contexts to promote testing for:

 - sexually transmitted infections,

-Community-based testing: a winning prevention strategy
+Community-based testing: A proven prevention strategy

 Beyond testing itself, our activists reach out to people, particularly within their own communities.
 The International Testing Week is an opportunity to further strengthen this link and to connect with these hard-to-reach populations.
 The goal is to present the available prevention tools , including testing and to start a conversation about sexual health.

 Our experience shows that once trained in the required biomedical tasks, people from the populations moost vulnerable to HIV, viral hepatitis and STIs are the best placed to test their peers!
 They understand their needs and realities and they provide a safe, non-judgmental environment.
 What’s more, this approach is complementary to traditional healthcare systems.
 Whatever the result of the test, these community health workers are able to direct those tested to relevant care structures depending on the health issues encountered.
 Unfortunately, the true value of this expertise is still not recognized.
 That must change.